namdev-rathod/lambda-function-for-rds/README.md

-# lambda-function-for-rds
- - Lambda Function To Connect MySQL RDS & Run Queries
+# Lambda Function To Connect MySQL RDS & Run Queries
  - Write lambda function in nodejs 18
  - Use AWS-SDK library
  - Password should stored in secret manager